 Agarwood tea has recently become a haul in the society in some Asian countries for its benefit on health.
 But it may be unfamiliar to the Western world.

 Will you be like "Really?
 Are you serious?
 Do we really have that type of tea?"
 Yes, yes and yes, it is a rare and expensive commodity due to its goodness and medicinal benefits to health and for its rareness.
 Agarwood tea is a herbal infusion and made of Aquilaria leaves.
 The youngest leaves of resinous Agarwood tree are harvested at a certain time in the early morning in order to preserve the freshness and pureness in the flavour.

-Agarwood tea is safe to be consumed on a regular basis.
+Agarwood tea is safe to be consumed regularly.
 It has effects on reducing inflammation, reducing pain, relaxing and improving good and deep sleep.
-The laxative effect of Agarwood leaves aid digestive system and improve bowel movements.
+The laxative effect of Agarwood leaves to aid the digestive system and improve bowel movements.
 Agarwood also contains anti-oxidative properties that help to prevent the aging process.
-Sometimes we may find Agarwood in diet teas or weight loss teas and it works as a laxative element.
+Sometimes we may find Agarwood in diet teas or weight-loss teas, and it works as a laxative element.

 Unlike other slim tea, Aquilaria (Agarwood) leaves are scientifically researched with journal articles written.
 You can found them here

-To sum up, agarwood leaves benefit, please visit here
+To sum up, Agarwood leaves benefit, please visit here